InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 opportunities for learning instead of failure that should be avoided at all cost.

-4. Allow written advise to accrete in a persistent, searchable archive

-All project communication, in particular decisions taken and discussions leading up to those decisions need to be archived.
-It must be possible to reference communication via stable URLs.
-Previous communication needs to be stored in a way that can easily be searched.

-5. Written over verbal communication
+4. Written over verbal communication

 For projects that span multiple teams, potentially on diverging meeting schedules, it needs to be possible to collaborate asynchronously.
 The goal for